ppoply/Kickstart-project-D_app/README.md

 - For the Interface React.js has been used just for the sake of the developers ease.
 - Proper measures have been taken upon handling validation errors.
 This project is far from complete.
 Changes will keep on coming in the near future.

+<strong> Note : This whole project is part of Udemy's "Ethereum and Solidity: The Complete Developer's Guide" course by Stephen Grider.</strong>